niksilver/elm-explained/functions/DefiningFunctions.md

 ## Type tags for records are also functions

-Next we define a type called `Point`, and its associated tag/constructor (also called `Point`).
+Next we define a type for a record called `Point`, and its associated tag/constructor (also called `Point`).
 But that tag is also a function from the plain record to a `Point`.
 This is exactly the same idea as with simple type tags.